shplok/gh-yule-log/README.md

   <img src="screencap.gif" alt="Yule Log GIF" width="60%"/>
 </div>

-A tiny [GitHub CLI](https://cli.github.com/) extension that turns your terminal into a festive, animated Yule log using a terminal-based fire effect :fire:
+A [GitHub CLI](https://cli.github.com/) extension that turns your terminal into a festive, animated Yule log using a terminal-based fire effect :fire:

 Vibe-coded with GitHub Copilot Agent and GPT-5.1 the week before Christmas 2025.